unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ./myprogram
 ```

+#### Restech Github repositories

+Once you follow the instructions on the [UNSW research GitHub page](https://research.unsw.edu.au/github) which has information about GitHub including how to join the UNSW GitHub organisation
+you will be able to access the following research related repositories including the Restech HPC repository that includes examples of Katana job scripts:

+- [Restech-HPC](https://github.com/unsw-edu-au/Restech-HPC/tree/master/hpc-examples) - Example job scripts for Katana and NCI
+- [UNSW-Data-Archive](https://github.com/unsw-edu-au/UNSW-Data-Archive) - Scripts for uploading to and downloading from the UNSW Data Archive
+- [UNSW-eNotebook-LabArchives](https://github.com/unsw-edu-au/UNSW-eNotebook-LabArchives) - UNSW eNotebook (LabArchives) widgets

 ### Interactive Jobs

 An interactive job or interactive session is a session on a compute node with the required physical resources for the period of time requested.
-To request an interactive job, add the -I flag (capital i) to `qsub`.
+To request an interactive job, add the -I flag
+(capital i) to `qsub`.
 Default sessions will have 1 CPU core, 1GB and 1 hour

 For example, the following two commands.
 The first provides a default session, the second provides a session with two CPU core and 8GB memory for three hours.
-You can tell when an interactive job has started when you see the name of the server change from `katana1` or `katana2` to the name of the server your job is running on.
+You can tell when an interactive
+job has started when you see the name of the server change from `katana1` or `katana2` to the name of the server your job is running on.
 In these cases it's `k181` and `k201` respectively.

 === "Default Resources"